-3. At least 10 products from the product groups in Table Mat 02-01 must comply with the requirements of ECO product Method 5.2 to achieve at least four "green" marks (where one mark is for global warming) and two "white" marks are for the remaining environmental indicators, and/or show compliance with the requirements for an EU Ecolabel/Nordic Swan Ecolabel in their respective product group.
+- 3. At least 10 products from the product groups in Table Mat 02-02 must comply with at least one of the following: - the requirements of ECOproduct Method v5.3 to achieve at least four "green" marks, where one mark is for global warming.
+The remaining environmental indicators are either green or white - requirements for an EU Ecolabel or Nordic Swan Ecolabel in their respective product group